 - Maintaining knowledge of Learn Devon processes by accessing newsletters and staff updates sent via Learn Devon email.

-- Ensuring that they are available to support Maths and English GCSE exams including invigilating as necessary
+- Ensuring that they are available to support maths and English GCSE exams including invigilating (trained staff only) as necessary.

 - Checking their statements of entry and ensuring personal details are correct and that they have been registered for the correct exam subject and level.

 - Ensuring that they are aware of the exam dates.

 - Understanding coursework regulations and signing a declaration that authenticates the coursework as their own.

 - Ensuring they conduct themselves in all exams according to JCQ regulations.

 - Declaring any concerns or requests for Exam support

 - The qualifications offered by Learn Devon are decided by the Curriculum Coordinators.
 Curriculum Catalogue

 - The subjects offered for these qualifications in any academic year may be found in Learn Devon’s published programme for that year or within the Curriculum plans.

 - Decisions, where appropriate, on whether a candidate should be entered for a particular subject will be taken by the Tutor in consultation with the Curriculum Coordinator.

 - SCSO with support from the Curriculum lead diarise the exam schedules.